pmadruga/ds-jobindex/reports/blogpost_engine.md

 And the list goes on.

-Since some job titles and descriptions were written in danish and others where written in english, it was a challenge to differentiate each, so that the preprocessing occured separately for both languages.
-There are a few possiblities here to disntiguish languages, such as using a language detector, but it is something left for a future iteration of this project.
+Since some job titles and descriptions are in danish and others are written in English, it was a challenge to differentiate each, so that the preprocessing occurred separately for both languages.
+There are a few possibilities here to distinguish languages, such as using a language detector, but it is something left for a future iteration of this project.

 ### Techniques and models used
 #### Direct search